 Break in your boots beforehand

 It’s important you properly break in new footwear before you wear them on extended hiking trips, by wearing them around the house or on short hikes.
 Always wear them with the hiking socks you intend to hike in.
 Breaking in your footwear, especially leather hiking boots, will allow the boots to soften where needed and enable your skin to toughen in necessary areas, acting as a natural pad against friction.
+Sometimes all it takes is a little prep to prevent blisters from gaining a hold.

 Wear socks designed for hiking

+Your socks also play a major role in preventing blisters.
 Wearing thick socks or two pairs at once is not the same as wearing quality socks that have been specifically designed for hiking.
 Good quality hiking socks will wick moisture to help manage perspiration and prevent blisters.
 They will also have zonal padding for added comfort.

 Attend to hotspots immediately